-After a quarter century of WWE Survivor Series matches, wherein teams of 4, 5, or even 10, try to outdo one another in the name of survival bragging rights, certain teams have stood out above the fray as being the most powerful and memorable.
-Here’s 20 of the all-time greats, with no real critera in place, except the gut feeling of “how awesome were they?”
+After a quarter century-plus of WWE Survivor Series matches, wherein teams of 4, 5, or even 10, try to outdo one another in the name of survival bragging rights, certain teams have stood out above the fray as being the most powerful and memorable.
+Here’s 20 of the all-time greats, with no real criteria in place, except the gut feeling of “how awesome were they?”

 Members: Owen Hart, British Bulldog, The New Rockers